So, Who’s Afraid of March?

-Keep your eyes closed and just be a witness to how you’re feeling.
-Whatever you’re feeling – doubt, fear, insecurity – whatever, just feel it totally.
+Keep your eyes closed and be a witness to how you’re feeling.
+Whatever it is – doubt, fear, or insecurity – experience it.

 Give up.
 Surrender.

 Stay with this feeling of surrender.
-And within a few minutes, the nervousness shall start disappearing – not by your effort, but by your surrender.”
+And within a few minutes, the nervousness shall start disappearing – not by your effort, but by your submission.”